LinEmsber/NCKU_system_software/phonebook/README.md

 ./phonebook_bst & sudo perf top -p $!
 ```

-It shows that the program spend most of resource to run function, bst_insert_last_name().
+It shows that the program spends most of the resource to run the function: bst_insert_last_name().

 ## Linked list to binary search tree

-We deduce the reason of appending time increasing significant is the binary search tree is not a balance tree.
+We deduce that the reason for appending time will increase significantly is the binary search tree is not a balanced tree.

-We have to improve the binary search tree to a balance binary search tree.
+We have to improve the binary search tree to a balanced binary search tree.

-The simple method is to using the sorted linked list, we convert it to binary search tree, and set the middle node as the root.
+The simple method is to use the sorted linked list, we convert it to the binary search tree, and set the middle node as the root.

+Although the time for data storing is increasing, the time for search keyword significantly decreasing.